 Here the paternal aunts receive the baby and examine its features.
 Any resemblance to existing relatives forms the basis of the choice of name.
 The clan head then declares the name to the child.

-After food is being shared family members and friends present their gifts to the baby and a tree is planted in its honor.
+After food is shared family members and friends present their gifts to the baby and a tree is planted in its honor.

-The transmission of Empaako through naming rituals has dropped due to inter-marriages and it’s diminishing because of lack of the elders to
+The transmission of Empaako through naming rituals has dropped due to inter-marriages and it’s diminishing because of the lack of elders to

 teach their children their mother language and cultural norms.